GET - On Google Play

 Flowers in the Thompson Okanagan, Photo Allen Jones

-Rightfully called the Fruit Capital of Canada, the abundance of orchards and fruit stands is a testament to the area’s sunny, dry and fertile soil that produces outstanding crops.
+Situated in British Columbia’s Thompson Okanagan region in the Similkameen Valley, Keremeos is rightfully called the Fruit Capital of Canada, with an abundance of orchards and fruit stands that are a testament to the area’s sunny, dry and fertile soil that produces outstanding crops.
 Just down the road is Cawston, and with over 40% of the crops grown organically it is known as the Organic Capital of Canada.
-This is also where the now world-famous Ambrosia apple was discovered some 20 years ago.
+This is also where the now world-famous Ambrosia apple was discovered in 1987.
 But fruit isn’t the community’s only claim to fame, situated on the Similkameen River it is popular for swimming, tubing, kayaking and excellent fishing.
 Wineries, history, hiking and biking are among the area favourites.

 The name Keremeos is thought to have originated from the indigenous word “Keremeyeus” meaning “creek which cuts its way through the flats”.